gitBlackburn/Learn-Python-The-Hard-Way/README.md

 Exercises from the book Learn Python The Hard Way by Zed Shaw

-for more information see.. http://learnpythonthehardway.org/book/
+for more information see: http://learnpythonthehardway.org/book/